aehrc/terraform-aws-serverless-beacon/README.md

 Please make a copy of `backend.tf.template` with suited parameters and rename as `backend.tf`.
 Refer to documentation for more information [https://www.terraform.io/language/settings/backends/configuration](https://www.terraform.io/language/settings/backends/configuration).
 If this is not done, make sure the terraform lock and state files are stored securely to avoid infrastructure-vs-code inconsistencies.
 Please refer to [./examples/full](./examples/full) to find a an example backend.

 ## API

+### Example data

+Please find the data in [./examples/test-data/](./examples/test-data/) and use the [./examples/test-data/GUIDE.md](./examples/test-data/GUIDE.md) to try the provided test data.

 ### Data ingestion API